How to Write a Newsletter Article for Business Step-by-Step

 A diagram of the buyer’s journey shown as a path from “Awareness” to “Purchase.”
 Courtesy of Vecteezy.

-To enhance lead generation and narrow your topics, as HubSpot recommends, link your article goals to the different buyer’s journey stages: Awareness, Consideration, and Decision-Making.
+To enhance lead generation and narrow your topics, as HubSpot recommends, link your article goals to the buyer’s journey stages: Awareness, Consideration, and Decision-Making.

 • Awareness: Introduce your business, staff, mission, and offerings.
 Highlight new products or events to familiarize customers with your brand.